Crisis and Incident Response

 • when a crisis is over.

-Importantly, the Call Crisis Response Protocol also contains guidance on principles to protect and respect human rights and a free, open and secure internet, as well as to ensure transparency and accountability, including through debriefs following a crisis response.
+Importantly, the Call Crisis Response Protocol also contains guidance on principles to protect and respect human rights and a free, open and secure internet, and to ensure transparency and accountability, including through debriefs following a crisis response.

-The protocols are dynamic.
-They are tested, expanded and refined, based on experience and as real-world threats, technical capabilities, and policy contexts change.
+These protocols are dynamic.
+They are tested, expanded, and refined based on experience and as real-world threats, technical capabilities, and policy contexts change.

 Crisis response in action: Buffalo attack 2022